 “For there is no distinction: for all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus.”
 Romans 3:22-24

 If you have visited my blog more than once, I’m sure you have met my siblings that I honorably call my children.
 This is not by coincidence.
-Since after God spared my life during the 1994 Rwandan Genocide, He entrusted me with the 3 most amazing siblings on this planet.
+Since after God spared my life during the 1994 Rwandan genocide against the Tutsi, He entrusted me with the 3 most amazing siblings on this planet.
 Although they were all less than 10 years old at the time, I cannot imagine my life differently.
 Even though I have never been young and never got a chance to be selfish, I don’t have a regret.

 This year, 2014, marks 20 years since after we lost our parents and two siblings, and how long I have been raising my siblings: Eric, Alice and Mireille.
 If I had to start all over again, I would do it in a blink of an eye.
 These 3 are the best thing that has ever happened to me.

 Every single moment and breath I take, I praise God for honoring me with such great and important responsibility: to love and be a mother to an incredible man and two beautiful women anyone can ever wish for in their lives.
 I call them my TREASURE!
-Just shortly after the Genocide ended, the day I learned that my 3 siblings had survived, too, was my first sunshine of hope to give me a reason to live for, thrive and strive in this life.
+Just shortly after the genocide against the Tutsi ended, the day I learned that my 3 siblings had survived, too, was my first sunshine of hope to give me a reason to live for, thrive and strive in this life.

 It was the best day of my life!

 You may have read the article I wrote about my brother Eric “Inconceivable Heroism Amid Horror” and another post about my sister Alice “She is A Pure Beauty.
 And a woman of God“.
 However, this specific post is unique in its own way, because I get to talk about my youngest sister, our princess Mireille Noella.
 She is my baby and I don’t feel any different than if I had birthed her myself!!
 This is very true.
-During the Genocide, Mireille was only 3 years old.
+During the 1994 genocide against the Tutsi, Mireille was only 3 years old.
 I certainly owe everything to my little brother Eric who, at 8, kept both Alice (6) and Mireille (3) safe, when it was a matter of life and death and everyone running for their own lives.
 He sure is my hero!